LaxmiGanji/JNTU-Java-LAB/README.md

 ## OBJECT ORIENTED PROGRAMMING THROUGH JAVA LAB
 ### Lists of Experiments

-1. Try debug step by step with small program of about 10 to 15 lines which contains at least one if else condition and a for loop(Printing Prime numbers in a given range).[solution](Prime.java)
+1. Try debug step by step with small program of about 10 to 15 lines which contains at least one if else condition and a for loop(Printing Prime numbers in a given range).
+[CODE](Prime.java)

 2. Write a Java program that works as a simple calculator.
 Use a grid layout to arrange buttons for the digits and for the +, -,*, % operations.
 Add a text field to display the result.
 Handle any possible exceptions like divided by zero.
+[CODE](operation.java)

 3. A) Develop an applet in Java that displays a simple message.